 Irregularities can be seen under the skin, but being both well-trained and careful we rarely have this problem.
 Infection and bleeding are rare.
-Severe complications are usually related to very large volume liposuctions, which we don’t do as we feel they are inappropriate.
+Severe complications are uncommon and usually related to very large volume liposuctions, so we limit the areas treated to those which can be safely combined.

 Brachioplasty, commonly known as an arm lift, attempts to procure a more natural and youthful look by removing the fat and excess skin hanging down from the underarms.
 This is most commonly requested by aging women, but some men opt to have this procedure as well.
 An arm lift is often performed on post-bariatric surgery patients who have lost huge amounts of weight in a short amount of time.
 The procedure helps to relieve patients’ self consciousness in wearing short sleeves or otherwise showing their arms.

-During the arm lift procedure, the incision is made beneath the arm and can extend from the elbow to the armpit, varying upon how much skin must be removed.
+During the arm lift procedure, the incision is made beneath the arm and can extend from the armpit to the elbow or even onto the forearm, depending on how much skin must be removed.
 The skin is then cut away from the rest of the arm and pulled taut around the extremity.

 This procedure is very likely to leave a scar that could be noticeable.
 Most doctors can adjust where they make their incision so that the cut runs either underneath the arm or on the inside surface.
 These are less visible in normal poses and can improve over time as the scar fades.
 However, most patients need to be firmly aware that they are essentially trading “skin for scars” with this procedure.